jfspencer/cordova-plugin-couchbase-lite/README.md

 API follows [PouchDB](http://pouchdb.com/api.html)'s API as strictly as possible, with the exceptions listed under [Differences Compared to PouchAPI](#quirks).
- If you have a suggestion on how to remove an exception(s) please submit a pull request.
+ If you have a suggestion on how to remove any exception(s) please submit a pull request.

 This project depends on [URI.js](https://medialize.github.io/URI.js/), [lodash](https://lodash.com/docs) and an